fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The first matter of hisab will be person's salah (prayers).

+Jibril will be the one who brings the scales.
+The Scales will be placed in front of Allah's Throne.
+On the right side will be Jannah, and on the left side will be Jahannam.

+Imam Kurtubi says that the mizan will occur after the Hisab.

+The opinion of many scholars is that the Mizan will be only for those who have faith in their heart.
+For others, there will be no hope.

+"The heaviest thing on the Day of Judgement will be good manners."

 ### If a believer repented and compensated for his sin

 If a believer had committed a sin and was fully punished for it during his lifetime on earth, that sin would not be brought up again for reckoning (because Allah is Just and does not punish twice for one thing.)
 If he had committed a sin against another creature of Allah, it will not be pardoned by Allah; he will have to repay it (or seek pardon from the wronged party).
 If he had committed a sin against Allah (but no creature of Allah was wronged by it), and then had done Tawba (had repented), then, in the words of Hadhrat Ali (A), “we hope that the Mercy of Allah will cover him, but, at the same time, we are afraid of His punishment to him.”